dssg/triage/docs/sources/quickstart.md

             percentiles: [1]
 ```

 Copy that code block into your text editor of choice and save it as something like `quickstart-config.yaml` in your working directory for your project.
-You'll need to fill out the sections marked `<< YOUR_VALUE_HERE >>` with values appropriate to your project.
+You must fill out the sections marked `<< YOUR_VALUE_HERE >>` with values appropriate to your project.

 The configuration file has a lot of sections.
 As a first pass, we will
 infer a lot of the parameters that are needed in there and use